nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 {: .note}
 >
 > Be sure to replace `your_server_ip` with the ip address of your own Ubuntu Server.
-Usually, ShadowSocks listen on port `8000` but you can change with your own port.
+Usually, Shadowsocks listen on port `8000` but you can change with your own port.
 If so, remenber to modify the previous firewall rule accordingly.
 `local-port` is referring to a listening port on your client device (Windows PC, Apple PC, etc.), you can leave it as it is.
 Be sure to replace **p4ssw0rD** with your own strong password.

 2. Save and close the configuration file and move to the next step to start your Shahdosocks server on your Linode.